 One two-hour paper for Sale & Lease will be written in June.
 The examination will be out of 70.
 The Lease component will be out of 35.
 The questions will require students both to be able to explain legal rules and principles in a theoretical sense as well as to apply their knowledge to solving practical problems in authentic contexts.
 The examination is compulsory.
 An external examiner assesses the quality of both the examination paper and the students' answers.
 It is likely that this will be done through the Quiz function on RUconnected.
-Further arrangements will be communicated in due course due to the fluid covid situation.
+Further arrangements will be communicated in due course about the form this will take due to the fluid covid situation, but at the time of preparing this document the Faculty's intention is to have closed-book tests in a physical venue.